Stuart Forster gets his teeth into the story of Goan sausage, an Indian delicacy from Goa and an early form of fusion food.

 You could even argue that Goan food is a by-product of a far earlier wave of globalisation.

 Colonialism and food and drink

 Portuguese ships first appeared off India’s west coast in 1498.
 Portugal was the first European power to make its presence felt on the Indian subcontinent.
 Their exploration followed the Treaty of Tordesillas of 1494.
-In it the Portuguese and Spanish agreed to divide the world into spheres of influence.
+In it, the Portuguese and Spanish agreed to divide the world into spheres of influence.

 A wave of exploration, trade and conquest followed.
 Foodstuffs were among the commodities shipped between landmasses.
-Many of the ingredients now integral to Goan and Indian cuisine were introduced from holds of Portuguese ships.
+Many of the ingredients now integral to Goan and Indian cuisine were introduced from the holds of Portuguese ships.

 An early fusion food